bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 The `.env.dist` file should look like this, and the actual connection information should be written in `.env`. ^1]

-Next, create a folder to be used byphinx.
+Next, create a folder to be used by Phinx.

 ```bash
 mkdir -p var/phinx/migrations
 mkdir var/phinx/seeds
 ```

-Set up `var/phinx/phinx.php` to use the `.env` connection information in thephinx.
+Set up `var/phinx/phinx.php` to use the `.env` connection information we have set up earlier.

 ```php
 <?php